jirutka/validator-collection/README.md

 Please note that on older versions some Hibernate specific constraints doesn’t exist, so their `@EachX` annotations will not work (e.g. `@EachEAN`, `@EachMod10Check`, …).
 It’s described in JavaDoc.

+### Version detection

+In order to support multiple versions of Hibernate Validator at a time, we attempt to determine what version is being used at runtime using the package metadata for the `HibernateValidator` class.
+This can sometimes fail, particularly if your project creates an “uber JAR.”
+If the version cannot be detected, then it fallbacks to ≥ 5.1.0.

 License
 -------